 JIA affects the synovial membranes of joints, leading to stiffness, pain, and restriction of movement of the swollen, red joint.
-The child may not use the limb affected.
-In addition, fever and other systemic symptoms, including loss of weight and the appearance of a rash over the involved joint, are other possible clinical features.
+As a result of these issues, the child may not be able to use the affected limb.
+In addition, fever and other systemic symptoms, including loss of weight and the appearance of a rash over the involved joint, are other possible clinical features of JIA.

-JIA is a chronic condition, and periods of remission alternate with flares.
-Such chronic nature of this condition carries with it the potential to cause several complications, as well as those produced by the potent medications used to control it.
+JIA is a chronic condition that is characterized by periods of remission that alternate with flares.
+The chronic nature of this condition thereby carries with it the potential to cause several complications, along with those produced by the potent medications that are used to control it.

 Over two-thirds of children with JIA continue to have joint and eye involvement in adult life.
 Joint pain can lead to a poor functional outcome over the long term.
 This means the child may be unable to participate freely in play, school activities, as well as in other social interactions.
 This could result in both psychological and physical distress.

-- fever and multiple joint involvement within the first six months in the systemic forms
+- Fever and multiple joint involvements within the first six months in the systemic forms

-- multiple joint involvement with positivity for rheumatoid factor predicted significant adult disability
+- Multiple joint involvements with positivity for rheumatoid factor predicted significant adult disability

 - Involvement of the leg, especially the tarsals and the knee, predicted sacroiliitis in enthesitis-related JIA

-The presence of foamy macrophages and hemophagocytosis (a term used to describe the phagocytosis of blood cells by macrophages) is a distinctive feature on biopsy.
+The presence of foamy macrophages and hemophagocytosis, the latter of which is a term used to describe the phagocytosis of blood cells by macrophages, is a distinctive feature on biopsy.
 Serum albumin is low, while ferritin, liver enzymes, and triglyceride levels usually go up.

-MAS may occur as part of the rheumatic process, or be a reaction to the use of some therapeutics, such as the biologics.
-It may also be a response to an infection, or a switch between drugs.
+MAS may occur as part of the rheumatic process or as a reaction to the use of some therapeutics, such as biologics.
+This condition may also arise as a response to an infection or a switch between drugs.

-Pulmonary complications may occur in over 80% of patients who have systemic JIA and are often fatal.
-Symptoms include shortness of breath, dyspnea on exertion, clubbing and cough.
-The pulmonary manifestations comprise mainly of pulmonary arterial hypertension (64%), interstitial lung disease (28%), alveolar proteinosis (20%) and lipoid pneumonia.
-Complications like pleuritis, pericarditis and growth failure can also ensue.
+The pulmonary manifestations mainly include pulmonary arterial hypertension (64%), interstitial lung disease (28%), alveolar proteinosis (20%), and lipoid pneumonia.
+Complications like pleuritis, pericarditis, and growth failure can also ensue.

 Complications due to treatment mainly encompass three broad categories: